saltyjared/css-exercises/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+Yes: external for div, internal for p, inline for button.
 - Did you properly link the external CSS file in the HTML file?
+Yes, using the link element, with rel set to 'stylesheet' and href linking to 'styles.css'.
 - Does the `div` element have CSS added via the external method?
+Yes, the div element was styled using an external stylesheet, 'styles.css'.
 - Does the `p` element have CSS added via the internal method?
+Yes, the style element was included in the head element of 'index.html' with all the specified styles.
 - Does the `button` element have CSS added via the inline method?
+Yes, an inline style attribute was included in the opening tag of the button element containing all its styles.

+# DONE ✔️